discourse/discourse-subscriptions/README.md

 You can test this plugin here: https://discourse.rimian.com.au/s/subscribe.
 See testing section below for test credit card numbers.

+This software offers [no warranty](https://github.com/rimian/discourse-subscriptions/blob/master/WARRANTY.md) of any kind.

 ### Features

 Discourse Subscriptions supports the following features: